Dinorah de Jesús Rodriguez: Film making

 Rodríguez's hand-crafting techniques create very vivid and subliminal effects that speak to the human subconscious.
 Her work affects the subconscious mind by using the same visual tactics used in advertising and mass media.
-An open bisexual, frequently engages sexually explicit themes in her work.
+An open bisexual, she frequently engages sexually explicit themes in her work.
 Rodriguez is a rape survivor and feminist activist, practicing a form of public installations that she terms "Artivism," a practice she has been engaging in since the 1980s.
 Among the many awards and recognition she has received for her work, she won the 2009 FAN Knight New Work Award in the amount of $50,000 for her project Elusive Landscape that involved multiple hand-crafted 16mm film projections exhibited in outdoor locations across the city of Miami and projected directly into trees and foliage.
 Rodriguez's works have been exhibited internationally in film festivals, museums, galleries, TV, public outdoor installations and multimedia performances.
 Known for her many multidisciplinary collaborations, Rodriguez has worked on projects with a variety of international artists.
 Her public installations create a sense of community that brings many people together for public and communal view.